nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 The command view is where you will be able to input commands into LeadsForce.
 The command view consist of the following components: <br>

 1. **Toolbar** <br>
-   • help bar that directs users to LeadsForce's user guide <br>
+   • Help bar that directs users to LeadsForce's user guide <br>
    • File bar where users can exit the app <br>
    • Address Book bar which allows users to switch between address books <br>
    • Themes bar which allows users to switch between different themes <br>

 2. **Command Box** <br>
    • This is where users can input their commands into LeadsForce <br>

 3. **Command Result Display** <br>
    • This is where LeadsForce will display details of the commands from the app <br>

-4. **Filter tag** <br>
+4. **Filter tag panel** <br>
-   • For tags that clients have, they will show up here in the filter tag.
+   • For tags that clients have, they will show up here in the filter tag panel.
 By clicking on one of these tags and pressing `enter`, LeadsForce can filter out clients with based on the tag that is chosen.
 Further details of the `filter` command can be found [here](#59-filter-current-list-by-keywords--filter)